 Bitcoin is the world's first decentralized digital currency and online payment system, which allows users to conduct transactions without the need of any third party intermediary (banks for example).
+It is one of the cryptocurrencies.

 Bitcoin, which is the name given to one unit of the virtual currency, can be divided further into subunits (similar to cents and pennies), the smallest of which is referred to as a satoshi (one hundred millionth of a bitcoin).
 The bitcoin protocol and reference software (free and open-source), which works on any computer or smart phone, was developed from the one that had been introduced in 2008 by pseudonymous inventor known as Satoshi Nakamoto.

 The currency is secured by cryptography thereby making it impossible to duplicate.
-To begin using bitcoin, a user can sign-up for a free account with any of the bitcoin wallet providers (Blockchain.info and Coinbase are the popular ones).
+To begin using bitcoin, a user can sign-up for a free account with any of the bitcoin wallet providers (Blockchain.com and Coinbase are the popular ones).
 Once signed up, a unique 34-character address (a combination of letters and numbers) is assigned to the user.
 Alternatively, for better security, a user can download an appropriate wallet and store the bitcoins offline (so called cold storage).

 All transactions between the bitcoin users are verified by network nodes and recorded in open shared ledger referred to as the block chain.
 A record of each transaction is shown in the log of the user as well.
 Thus, a transaction commences only if there is spendable balance in the wallet.
 The bitcoin payment system uses a seed or a private key to prevent thieves from stealing the coins from the wallets and to prevent loss or duplication of the coins in the block chain.